-NUR 3010: Fundamentals of Nursing Clinical Laboratory (3)

-Prerequisite: NUR 2100, NUR 3130, NUR 3140

-This course is the clinical component of NURS 3000: Fundamentals of Nursing, and consists of 126 hours of clinical experience.
+NUR 3010: Fundamentals of Nursing Clinical Laboratory (3) Prerequisite: NUR 2100, NUR 3130, NUR 3140 Co-requisites: NUR 3000, NUR 3030, NUR 3100, NUR 3300 This course is the clinical component of NURS 3000: Fundamentals of Nursing, and consists of 126 hours of clinical experience.

-NUR 3030: Basic Nursing Simulations and Skills Laboratory (2)

-Prerequisite: NUR 2100, NUR 3130, NUR 3140

-This course provides the student with the study of nursing therapeutics that serve as the basis for many aspects of nursing care, including the safe administration of medications.
+NUR 3030: Basic Nursing Simulations and Skills Laboratory (2) Prerequisite: NUR 2100, NUR 3130, NUR 3140 Co-requisites: NUR 3000, NUR 3010, NUR 3100, NUR 3300 This course provides the student with the study of nursing therapeutics that serve as the basis for many aspects of nursing care, including the safe administration of medications.
 Nursing care techniques, medication dosage calculation, medication administration techniques and the evaluation of the outcomes of those techniques for a selected group of health care concepts will be discussed, demonstrated, practiced, and validated in this laboratory course.